Diseases transmitted by mosquitoes

-Mosquitoes can transmit diverse diseases; they are so-called disease vectors.
+Mosquitoes can transmit diverse infectious pathogens and parasites that cause diseases such as dengue, Zika, Chikungunya, West Nile fever, or malaria.
+Therefore, the mosquitoes are so-called disease vectors.
 In order to do so, though, a mosquito must bite a sick human first, thereby infecting itself with the pathogen.
 After some time (usually around ten days), the mosquito itself becomes infectious.
 However, not every mosquito can transmit every pathogen.
 For example, the malaria pathogen can only be transmitted by the Anopheles mosquito species, whereas tiger mosquitoes are the vectors of dengue fever.
 Naturally, the specialization in different hosts has an influence on the diseases that a mosquito species can transmit.
 For example, the yellow fever mosquito, Aedes aegypti, is strongly specialized in humans and their surroundings.
 That is why it is a highly efficient vector of various diseases affecting humans: yellow fever, dengue, chikungunya, and Zika are among these.

 Other less specialized species can be dangerous in another way.
 Since they bite diverse hosts, for example, they can infect themselves with West Nile fever by biting a bird or a horse, and then transmit this pathogen to a human later on.
 These species are known as bridge vectors.